gilliorem/minishell/IDEA/ideas.md

+Oct 25 21:19
+Second night session
+I've created a tmp/ dir to test out small part of the code like built-in cd - pwd - echo ...
 Sep 30, 7:30PM

 Dude this project is quite vast - I've been reading for the last 4 days and there is still lots to go